duudafs/duudafs/README.md

 </p>
 <h5 style="font-weight: bold;"><img width="20" height="20" src="https://img.icons8.com/color-pixels/32/peach.png" alt="peach">  About me...</h4>
 <p text-align="center">
-<h6>I've recently started as an intership at the IngaFlex Labels, working in the I.T area!</h6>
+<h6>I've recently started as an intership at the IngaFlex Labels, working in the I.T area!
+Always liked tecnoly and this kins os stuff since I was a kid.
+I'm curious about discovering new things, studying new lenguages and be creative.
+If you need help, ask me!
+It would be a pleasure to help you!!!
+Thanks for visiting my profile. </h6>
 </p>
 <h5 style="font-weight: bold;"><img width="20" height="20" src="https://img.icons8.com/color-pixels/32/cursor.png" alt="cursor">  Learning: </h4>
 <div>